Lake Pontchartrain Causeway: History

 After Hurricane Katrina on August 29, 2005, videos collected showed damage to the bridge.
 The storm surge was not as high under the causeway as it was near the I-10 Twin Span Bridge, and damage was mostly limited to the turnarounds.
 A total of 17 spans were lost on that bridge but the structural foundations remained intact.
 The causeways have never sustained major damage of any sort from hurricanes or other natural occurrences, a rarity among causeways.
-With the I-10 Twin Span Bridge severely damaged, the causeway was used as a major route for recovery teams staying in lands to the north to get into New Orleans.
-The causeway reopened first to emergency traffic and then to the general public – with tolls suspended – on September 19, 2005.
+With the I-10 Twin Span Bridge severely damaged, the causeway was used as a major route for recovery teams staying inland to the north to get into New Orleans.
+The causeway reopened first to emergency traffic and then to the general public—with tolls suspended—on September 19, 2005.
 Tolls were reinstated by mid-October of that year.

 The Lake Pontchartrain Causeway is one of seven highway spans in Louisiana with a total length of 5 mi or more.
-The others are, in order from longest to shortest, the Manchac Swamp bridge on I-55, the Atchafalaya Basin Bridge on I-10, the Louisiana Highway 1 Bridge, the Bonnet Carré Spillway Bridge on I-10, the Chacahoula Swamp Bridge on U.S. 90, the Lake Pontchartrain Twin Spans on I-10, and the LaBranche Wetlands Bridge on I-310.
+The others are, in order from longest to shortest, the Manchac Swamp Bridge on I-55, the Atchafalaya Basin Bridge on I-10, the Louisiana Highway 1 Bridge, the Bonnet Carré Spillway Bridge on I-10, the Chacahoula Swamp Bridge on US 90, the Lake Pontchartrain Twin Spans on I-10, and the LaBranche Wetlands Bridge on I-310.
 The Maestri Bridge comes close, but runs short by two-tenths of a mile at roughly 4.8 mi in total length.
 Louisiana is also home to the Norfolk Southern Lake Pontchartrain Bridge, which at 5.8 mi is one of the longest railway bridges in the United States.

 The southern end of the Manchac Swamp Bridge (on the western edge of Lake Pontchartrain) is the western end of the I-10 Bonnet Carré Spillway Bridge (on the southwestern edge of Lake Pontchartrain), and the northern end of the LaBranche Wetlands Bridge is the eastern end of the I-10 Bonnet Carré Spillway Bridge; so these three bridges, by name, are in fact one contiguous bridge.
 The total driving distance on continuous elevated roadway is over 38 mi.